elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 ![CS2107-2-17.PNG]({{site.baseurl}}/img/CS2107-2-17.PNG)

 Compared to AES: The 3DES is less efficient:
 - Sluggish in software
 - Can only encrypt 64 bit blocks at time

 ### Padding Oracle attack
 AES CBC mode is not secure agaisnt this padding attack

-Attacker can send queries and Orcle will output the answer
+Attacker can send queries and Oracle will output the answer
-- Encruption oracle: On query containing plaintext x, oracle output ciphertext
+- Encryption oracle: On query containing plaintext x, oracle output ciphertext
-- Decryption: Query with plaintext c
+- Decryption: Query with ciphertext c

 The attacker have:
-- A cipher text with IV and c
+- A cipher text with IV and C
-- Access to padding poracle
+- Access to padding oracle

 Goal:
 - Get the plaintext

 Notes about secret key:
-- The ciphertext is encrupted with k
+- The ciphertext is encrypted with k
 - Padding oracles knows k
 - The attacker does not know k